A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Acknowledgement

 \begin{IEEEbiography}[{ }]{Bartlomiej Siniarski}(Member, IEEE) is currently a post doctoral researcher and a project manager for the EU H2020 SPATIAL project at University Colelge Dublin.
 He completed his undergraduate studies in Computer Science at University College Dublin (Ireland) and University of New South Wales (Australia).
 He was awarded with a doctoral degree in 2018.
 He has a particular interest and experience in the design of the \gls{IoT} networks and in particular collecting, storing and analysing data gathered from intelligent sensors.
 Furthermore, he was actively involved in MSCA-ITN-ETN, ICT-52-2020 and H2020-SU-DS-2020 projects which are focused on solving problems in the area of network security, performance and management in 5G and B5G networks. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Madhusanka Liyanage} (Senior Member, IEEE) is an Assistant Professor/Ad Astra Fellow and Director of Graduate Research at the School of Computer Science, University College Dublin, Ireland.
-He is also acting as a Docent/Adjunct Professor at the Center for Wireless Communications, University of Oulu, Finland, and Honorary Adjunct Professor at the Department of Electrical and Information Engineering, University of Ruhuna, Sri Lanka.
+\begin{IEEEbiography}[{ }]{Madhusanka Liyanage} (Senior Member, IEEE) is an Associate Professor/Ad Astra Fellow and Director of Graduate Research at the School of Computer Science, University College Dublin, Ireland.
+He is also the director of Network Softwarization and Security Labs (NetsLab) at the UCD School of Computer Science.
+Moreover, He is an Honorary Adjunct Professor at the University of Ruhuna, Sri Lanka and the University of Sri Jayawardhanepura, Sri Lanka.
 He received his Doctor of Technology degree in communication engineering from the University of Oulu, Oulu, Finland, in 2016.
-From 2011 to 2012, he worked as a Research Scientist at the I3S Laboratory and Inria, Sophia Antipolis, France.
-He was also a recipient of the prestigious Marie Skłodowska-Curie Actions Individual Fellowship and Government of Ireland Postdoctoral Fellowship during 2018-2020.
-During 2015-2018, he has been a Visiting Research Fellow at the CSIRO, Australia, the Infolabs21, Lancaster University, U.K., Computer Science and Engineering, The University of New South Wales, Australia, School of IT, University of Sydney, Australia, LIP6, Sorbonne University, France and Computer Science and Engineering, The University of Oxford, U.K. He is also a senior member of IEEE.
+He was also a recipient of the prestigious Marie Skłodowska-Curie Actions Individual Fellowship and the Government of Ireland Postdoctoral Fellowship during 2018-2020.
 In 2020, he received the "2020 IEEE ComSoc Outstanding Young Researcher" award by IEEE ComSoc EMEA.
-In 2021, he was ranked among the World's Top 2\% Scientists (2020) in the List prepared by Elsevier BV, Stanford University, USA.
-Also, he was awarded an Irish Research Council (IRC) Research Ally Prize as part of the IRC Researcher of the Year 2021 awards for the positive impact he has made as a supervisor.
-Dr. Liyanage's research interests are 5G/6G, SDN, IoT, Blockchain, MEC, mobile, and virtual network security.
+In 2021, 2022 and 2023, he was ranked among the World's Top 2\% Scientists (2020, 2021 and 2022) in the List prepared by Elsevier BV, Stanford University, USA.
+Also, he was awarded an Irish Research Council (IRC) Research Ally Prize as part of the IRC Researcher of the Year 2021 and 2023 awards for the positive impact he has made as a supervisor.
+In 2022, he received "2022 The Tom Brazil Excellence in Research Award" by SFI CONNECT Center.
+Dr. Liyanage's research interests are 5G/6G, Blockchain, Network security, Artificial Intelligence (AI), Explainable AI, Federated Learning (FL), Network Slicing, Internet of Things (IoT) and Multi-access Edge Computing (MEC).
 More info: \url{www.madhusanka.com} \end{IEEEbiography}